Dr. Brian J. Hockel

 Dr. Adair is an active member of the American Association of Orthodontists, the North American Association of Facial Orthotropics, the International Association of Orthodontics, the International Association for Facial Growth Guidance, the California Dental Association and many others.
 Staying active in the local dental societies and charitable organizations are an important outlet for Dr. Adair to give back to the community.

 Dr. Adair and his wife have a spunky 2 year old that keeps them busy.

 Dr. Jack L. Hockel

 Dr. Jack L. Hockel, now retired, limited his practice to orthodontic treatment for many years, especially non-extraction Crozat orthopedics.
 He also led our on-site orthodontic study club for many years, and is currently the editor for a national orthodontic journal.
 A graduate of UCSF (’59), he practiced as a general dentist in the area over 40 years.
 He has published and lectured extensively (including a book published in 2008) about this unique approach to orthodontics, especially through the American Academy of Gnathologic Orthopedics.
 He published Crozat Arch Development in 2008, a definitive explanation of Crozat mechanics.
 Dr. Jack’s hobbies include saxophone, gardening, cooking, and computers.
-He and Judie have six children and twenty-six grandchildren.
+He and Judie have six children, twenty-six grandchildren, and two great-grandchildren.